ApiLogicServer/Docs/docs/Security-Keycloak.md

 $ exit
 ```

-This creates a directory in the keycloak docker: `keycloak:/opt/keycloak/export`.
-We can import this back into our project as described next.
+This creates a directory *in the keycloak docker:* `keycloak:/opt/keycloak/export`.
+We can import this back into our project, as described next.

 &nbsp;

 ### Use Exported Auth Data in Project

-You can make this saved auth data part of your project (and saved to `git` for your team) as follows:
+You can make this saved auth data part of your project (and saved to `git` for your team), as follows:

 1. In the terminal window of your project